Azure-Samples/azure-health-data-and-ai-samples/samples/fhir-terminology-service-integration/README.md

 	__Note:__ In this sample, The APIM uses client Id and client secret for authenticating calls to external third party terminology service.
 APIM will need changes in case external third party  terminology service uses different kind of authentication.

 ## Azure APIM sample details:
-Here we will go through high level steps to create an Azure APIM instance with Backend, Policies and APIs, somilar to the one used for this sample.
+Here we will go through high level steps to create an Azure APIM instance with Backend, Policies and APIs, similar to the one used for this sample.

 1. Create Azure APIM Instance
 Create an Azure APIM instance following steps [here](https://learn.microsoft.com/en-us/azure/api-management/get-started-create-service-instance) and come back for next step.